conduktor/conduktor-docs/docs/get-started/configuration/user-authentication/local-admin-and-users.md

 ### Add users in Console UI

-From within the **Settings** > **Users & Groups** screen, select **Create members** to add a new user.
+From within the **Settings** > **Users and groups** screen, select **Create members** to add a new user.

 - If you already have SSO configured, see [managing permissions of users before they login](#manage-permissions-of-users-before-they-login)
 - Alternatively, you can add users via basic authentication

 Later on you may wish to add users from an IAC approach using the [ConsoleGroup](/platform/reference/resource-reference/console/#consolegroup) component.

 import AddUsers from '../../installation/get-started/assets/add-users.png';

 <img src={AddUsers} alt="Add users" style={{ width: 400, display: 'block', margin: 'auto' }} />

 ### Configuration example